StockNews.com Initiates Coverage on Regulus Therapeutics (NASDAQ:RGLS)

-StockNews.com initiated coverage on shares of Regulus Therapeutics (NASDAQ:RGLS – Free Report) in a report released on Monday morning.
-The firm issued a hold rating on the biopharmaceutical company’s stock.
+Equities researchers at StockNews.com assumed coverage on shares of Regulus Therapeutics (NASDAQ:RGLS – Get Free Report) in a research report issued on Tuesday.
+The brokerage set a “hold” rating on the biopharmaceutical company’s stock.

-A number of institutional investors have recently modified their holdings of RGLS.
-Renaissance Technologies LLC lifted its position in Regulus Therapeutics by 498.2% during the first quarter.
-Renaissance Technologies LLC now owns 133,400 shares of the biopharmaceutical company’s stock worth $40,000 after purchasing an additional 111,100 shares during the period.
-Northern Trust Corp boosted its holdings in shares of Regulus Therapeutics by 42.9% during the 1st quarter.
-Northern Trust Corp now owns 168,172 shares of the biopharmaceutical company’s stock worth $50,000 after buying an additional 50,518 shares in the last quarter.
-Dimensional Fund Advisors LP bought a new position in shares of Regulus Therapeutics in the 3rd quarter worth $54,000.
-Commonwealth Equity Services LLC lifted its holdings in shares of Regulus Therapeutics by 52.3% in the 3rd quarter.
-Commonwealth Equity Services LLC now owns 33,500 shares of the biopharmaceutical company’s stock worth $56,000 after purchasing an additional 11,500 shares in the last quarter.
-Finally, Prelude Capital Management LLC bought a new position in Regulus Therapeutics during the 2nd quarter valued at $60,000.
-Institutional investors own 62.22% of the company’s stock.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Renaissance Technologies LLC boosted its position in shares of Regulus Therapeutics by 498.2% during the first quarter.
+Renaissance Technologies LLC now owns 133,400 shares of the biopharmaceutical company’s stock worth $40,000 after buying an additional 111,100 shares during the period.
+Northern Trust Corp increased its holdings in shares of Regulus Therapeutics by 42.9% in the first quarter.
+Northern Trust Corp now owns 168,172 shares of the biopharmaceutical company’s stock valued at $50,000 after buying an additional 50,518 shares in the last quarter.
+Dimensional Fund Advisors LP bought a new position in shares of Regulus Therapeutics in the third quarter valued at $54,000.
+Commonwealth Equity Services LLC increased its holdings in shares of Regulus Therapeutics by 52.3% in the third quarter.
+Commonwealth Equity Services LLC now owns 33,500 shares of the biopharmaceutical company’s stock valued at $56,000 after buying an additional 11,500 shares in the last quarter.
+Finally, Prelude Capital Management LLC acquired a new stake in Regulus Therapeutics during the 2nd quarter valued at $60,000.
+62.22% of the stock is currently owned by institutional investors and hedge funds.

 About Regulus Therapeutics